IAMSSROBINSON/C/08_manipulating_strings/120_converting_strings/notes.md

 - returns 0 if the strings first character is not a number
 - returns 0 if the strings first character is not a minus sign(-)

 Otherwise the string/numeric part of the string is converted to an int data-type up until the `atoi()` function meets a non-numeric character in the string.
-When it meet a non-numeric character it will return the number so far converted as an int data-type.
+When it meeta a non-numeric character it will return the number so far converted as an int data-type.

 <br>